mcdonaldbm/mcdonaldbm.github.io/_posts/2016-12-06-Exchange-Test-Part1.md

 `Import-PSSession $session`

 Once I'm in my session, Powershell will behave as though I'm on that computer.
 Well...  for the most part.

+Now that I've connected to the remote computer, we can start getting to work on creating the list of dummy users for the exchange environment, that way we actually have something to retrieve.